“Extraordinary facilitation each step. I feel lighter, stronger, peaceful with more insight into my own wellbeing.” 2017 participant

 This training is designed with for the massage therapist, mental health professional, nurse, physician, yoga teacher or other health care professional to better understand the latest research and tools available for depression and anxiety.
 Because depression and anxiety affects a wide population of people, this training is open to anyone with an interest in the topic.
 This is a highly experiential training.

-I’m a massage therapist – can I receive continuing education hours for this training and retreat?
+I’m a massage therapist – can I receive continuing education hours for this training?

 Yes.
-Bodywork for Depression & Anxiety is NCBMTB Approved and massage therapists will receive 21 CE hours.
+Our Bodywork for Depression & Anxiety Webinar is NCBMTB Approved and massage therapists will receive 15 CE hours.
 You will receive a certificate of completion electronically to submit to your state licensing board, professional association or for recertification with the NCBTMB.